 Spraying reseeds with herbicide can knock the young grass plant back, especially in late autumn when growing conditions are not ideal.
 The use of a foliar fertiliser with the herbicide helps the grass plant cope better with the stress of being sprayed.
-Grass which is supplied with a full complement of nutrients at the onset of an environmental stress is more resilient.
-The improved growth of grass seedlings will help fill in bear patches, reducing light and space for any new germinating weeds.
+Grass which is supplied with a full complement of nutrients at the onset of environmental stress is more resilient.
+The improved growth of grass seedlings will help fill in bare patches, reducing light and space for any new germinating weeds.

-YaraVita Croplift Pro can be tank mixed with almost all common grassland herbicides, if in doubt ask your supplier about compatibility.
+YaraVita Croplift Pro can be tank-mixed with almost all common grassland herbicides, if in doubt ask your supplier about compatibility.

 The following foliar fertilisers are recommended to give paddocks a boost following herbicide applications

 See our fertiliser programmes for different grassland scenarios crops, begin by choosing which crop.